lazyparser/gsoc2013/proposal.md

 while the branches filtered out in our method might be accessed under particular circumstances.
 In this case our method generates a bailout and return the control back to the interpreter.
 The cost of bailout is not free.
+What is more expensive is the time spent in the slower mode of execution (baseline, interpreter).
-In fact the switch between the interpreter and machine codes should be reduced as possible as we can.
+So the switch between the interpreter and compiled code should be reduced as possible as we can.
-A basic block is worth to be filtered out only when the benefits we get are bigger than the cost of the bailout we introduced.
+A basic block is worth to be filtered out only when the benefits we get are bigger than the cost we introduced.
 Thus, it is necessary to assess the impact on the analyses and optimizations implemented in IonMonkey.